2017-2018 Stafford American Legion Post 290 Oratorical Contest

 For the 2017-2018 school year, Post 290's Oratorical Contest will be held at the new Post Home, located at 1151 Mountain View Road, Fredericksburg, Virginia, 22406, on SATURDAY, DECEMBER 9, 2017.

 The contest begins promptly at 10 a.m.
 Contestants and officials should arrive by 9 a.m.
 Please contact Bruce Miller at 540-446-1899 or email@example.com if you'd like to participate as a contestant or volunteer for the 2017-2018 contest.

-The oration must be on some aspect of the Constitution, with emphasis on a citizen’s duties and obligations to our government.
+1) The prepared oration must last between eight (8) to ten (10) minutes and must be on some aspect of the Constitution, with emphasis on a citizen's duties and obligations to our government.
 The same subject and oration used in the department contest must be used in the national contest.